Hummus by Sophie Heydel.

 Hummus is a performance by Sophie Heydel, assisted by Tsering Frykman-Glen.
 It came out of the many conversations between the two regarding Sophie and her family's histories, and is a part of the In Search of Lost Time exhibition.

-It will be performed in Bien Cuadrado Gallery on September 29th 2018 from 6pm, all welcome.
+It was performed in Bien Cuadrado Gallery on September 29th 2018.

 One never really knows where these things lead, it led us to hummus.
 You can read Sophie and Tsering's texts below.